 - A donor's gift and a patient's hopes are in good hands.
 Australia has a world class reputation for successful transplant outcomes.

-For Indigenous Australians - Have you had a yarn with your mob about organ and tissue donation?
+Indigenous Australians: Have you had a yarn with your mob about organ and tissue donation?

-Some education resources to help you consider this decision can be found here> and include a series of 6 radio plays, a brochure and other support information.
+Education resources help you consider this decision and include 6 radio plays, multimedia resources and other support information.

-Developed through consultation with religious and cultural leaders, for people of Jewish, Hindu, Greek Orthodox, Buddhist, Islamic and Catholic faith.
-Resources are also available in Vietnamese, Chinese (traditional), Greek, Italian, Spanish, Arabic, Hindi, Turkish and English.
+Resources have been developed in consultation with religious and cultural leaders, for people of Jewish, Hindu, Orthodox, Buddhist, Islamic and Catholic faith.
+Resources also available in Vietnamese, Chinese (traditional) Greek, Italian, Spanish, Arabic, Hindi, Turkish and English.
+Read more>

 School Education Resources for Teachers